theochem/derivcheck/README.rst

 * ``output_mask`` : ``np.ndarray`` or ``None`` (default)

-  This option is useful when the function returns an array outout: it allows the caller to select which components of the output need to be tested.
+  This option is useful when the function returns an array output: it allows the caller to select which components of the output need to be tested.

 * ``rtol`` : ``float``